GPS waypoints and routes and Grid References for Round Rotherham

 Google Earth file - this is a large (1Mbyte) file

-GPS waypoint file in Garmin format using the GPSU format, generally compatible with PCX5 software (see below). (revised for 2013/4)
+GPS waypoint file in Garmin format using the GPSU format, generally compatible with PCX5 software (see below). (the PCX5 format is obsolete, not reliably revised for 2018 as GPSU does not now offer the PCX5 format for saving files)

 These files are loadable to newer Garmins (that can't use PCX5), Magellan and other GPS brands using inter alia GPS Utility, a shareware product written by Alan Murphy (contactable via his site).
 (There is a restricted freeware version; a full bells-and-whistles version is available on payment of a fee - it's cheapest to select payment in dollars!).
 IF you have a Garmin device, you can load the track/waypoint files directly to your device using the free (to Garmin users) BaseCamp software.
 Follow this link (under development).
 There is likely to be similar free software appropriate to other brands.